mountaincharlie/midi-dragon/README.md

-# Midi Dragon
+# midiDRAGON

-Midi Dragon is an ecommerce web application for users who want to design their own custom songs or short music clips, which are then created for them.
-From YouTubers looking for an intro song to capture the essence of their channel, to hobby video makers in need of a specific sound for their content, Midi Dragon’s choice of pre-made and custom songs is the perfect way for creators to find authentic sound for their projects.
+midiDRAGON is an ecommerce web application for users who want to design their own custom songs or short music clips, which are then created for them.
+From YouTubers looking for an intro song to capture the essence of their channel, to hobby video makers in need of a specific sound for their content, midiDRAGON’s choice of pre-made and custom songs is the perfect way for creators to find authentic sound for their projects.

 This application provides users with the ability to browse a collection of pre-made songs or design their own custom project with our simple form which they canview, edit and delete in their profile dashboard, up until they decide to purchase it.
-Testimonials from previous successful projects are available for users to get a feel for what Midi Dragon can create for them.
-Customers who are happy with their own custom songs have the option to allow their song to be used as a testimonial to promote their own platforms and content as well as reviewing Midi Dragon’s services.
+Testimonials from previous successful projects are available for users to get a feel for what midiDRAGON can create for them.
+Customers who are happy with their own custom songs have the option to allow their song to be used as a testimonial to promote their own platforms and content as well as reviewing midiDRAGON’s services.

 ### Deployed Site link
 * [midiDRAGON](https://midi-dragon.herokuapp.com/)